Trip Preparation

 Polarized sunglasses are also highly recommended – not only to protect your eyes, but also to help you spot fish below the water’s surface.

-Food and Water: I always provide lunch and drinks on Penobscot River float trips and Kennebec shad trips.
+Food and Water: We provide a shore lunch and drinks on full-day Penobscot River float trips and Kennebec river shad trips.
 But it’s advisable to also bring a few of your own bottles of water.

-Salmon and trout trips often put me in remote areas for multiple days with limited access to refrigeration – so I generally don’t provide lunch.
-It depends on where we are fishing though.
-So we can discuss a plan for lunch / meals on the lead-up to your trip.
+We don’t provide food on half-day or 5-hour smallmouth bass trips.
+Or on salmon or trout trips, which usually put me in remote areas for multiple days with limited access to refrigeration.
+We should discuss a plan for lunch / meals on the lead-up to your trip.

 Fishing gear – I’m happy to provide you with the rods, flies, lures and tackle that you’ll need.
 But over the years I’ve learned that many folks prefer to use their own gear.
 So it’s completely up to you.
 We should discuss this before your trip.
 The one piece of my equipment that I always prefer to use is the net!